RCPRG-ros-pkg/velma_system/velma_common/README.md

    * *use_kinect* - `true` or `false`: enable or disable kinect simulation
    * *world_name* - world file name with respect to GAZEBO_RESOURCE_PATH
    * *profile* - physics profile as defined in world file
- * int_markers_cimp - provides interactive 6D pose marker that ca be used to move end-effectors.
+ * int_markers_cimp.py - provides interactive 6D pose marker that ca be used to move end-effectors.
  * show_joints.launch - show joints and their limits as rviz visual markers